-The study of pressure groups (also known as the interest, organized and catalytic groups) within a conceptual framework constitutes an interesting as well as an important subject of Indian polity.
-It highlights those underlying forces and processes through which political power is marshalled and applied in organized societies, specifically in democracies.
+Pressure Groups highlights those underlying forces and processes through which political power is marshalled and applied in organized societies, specifically in democracies.
 It, however, does not imply their total non-existence in a society having an authoritarian system for the simple reason that even in a totalitarian order such groups exist though they are highly circumscribed and thereby “serve merely as instruments of the state for securing ends which are state-determined, or they may become part of the facade of government for legitimizing decisions.

-Functions of Pressure Groups
+Pressure Groups – Functions

 A line of demarcation possibly subsists in the degree of involvement.
 A pluralistic society, with a democratic order, recognizes the existence of pressure groups.
 It ensures widest possible participation to the extent of making them the principal avenues of activity out of the ‘official administration’.
 A totalitarian order, on the other hand, encourages and permits them to work in a particular direction congenial to its own interest.